stefan-it/turkish-bert/README.md

 Thanks to [Kemal Oflazer](http://www.andrew.cmu.edu/user/ko/) for providing us additional large corpora for Turkish.
-Many thanks to Reyyan Yeniterzi for providing use the Turkish NER dataset for evaluation.
+Many thanks to Reyyan Yeniterzi for providing us the Turkish NER dataset for evaluation.

 Research supported with Cloud TPUs from Google's TensorFlow Research Cloud (TFRC).
 Thanks for providing access to the TFRC ❤️